shoui520/shoui520.github.io/docs/routine.md

 A: 1 Japanese subtitled episode per day is a good number.
 2 or 3 if you want to go all out.

+**Q: Should I watch Japanese subs or raw?**

+A: They exist for different purposes.

+I can't say which one is better because they have their own benefits and drawbacks.

+Japanese subs:
+Good: learn new words, reading practice
+Bad: doesn't train raw listening ability, you might not pick up on things said in the audio

+Raw:
+Good: trains raw listening ability and can attribute to speaking ability too.
+You will notice more than just watching with Japanese subtitles.
+Bad: the words you dont know you just don't know.

 **Q: What about subtitle tutor?**